How to Take Perfect Notes with Your Voice Using AI and Notion

 I’m not just getting a summary and transcript, either.

-I’ve also set the automation up so that ChatGPT creates some useful lists:
+I’ve also set the automation up so that an AI model creates some useful lists:

 • Main points